Grosse Pointe South High School: Athletics

 As of 2010, the school offers 15 varsity sports teams for boys and 18 varsity sports teams for girls.
 These sports include baseball, basketball, competitive cheer, crew, cross country, field hockey, figure skating, football, golf, gymnastics, ice hockey, lacrosse, sailing, soccer, softball, swimming and diving, synchronized swimming, tennis, track and field, volleyball, and wrestling.
 Grosse Pointe South competes in the Macomb Area Conference (MAC), under the regulation of the Michigan High School Athletic Association (MHSAA).

 Tennis

 The boys' tennis team won the class A state championship in 1945 and 1946 and tied with Monroe High School in 1947.
 The girls' tennis team won the state championship every year from 1976 to 1986 (Tying in 1976,1977,1982 and 1985), 2008, 2012, and 2014.

 Performing arts

 Pointe Players is Grosse Pointe South's student theater organization.

-GPSHS has four show choirs: Pointe Singers varsity choir, Serendipity junior varsity, Rhapsody in Blue traditional concert choir, and the extracurricular female-only Tower Belles.
-Pointe Singers, Serendipity, and Rhapsody in Blue are competitive, with Pointe Singers winning a national-level competition in 2019.
+GPSHS has four show choirs: Pointe Singers varsity choir, South Singers junior varsity, a traditional concert choir, and the extracurricular female-only Tower Belles.
+Pointe Singers, South Singers, and Concert Choir are competitive, with Pointe Singers winning a national-level competition in 2019.